ehmicky/colors-option/README.md

   environment variables.
 - Does not guess colors detection based on the presence of a [`--colors` CLI flag](https://github.com/chalk/supports-color#info).
-This gives you finer control and flexibility over how to expose this as a CLI flag.
+This gives finer control and flexibility over how to expose this as a CLI flag.

 Please note that `chalk` has a similar
 [`level` option](https://github.com/chalk/chalk#chalklevel).
 However, that